zuznow/zuznow-plugin-base/README.md

-# zuznow-plugin-base
+# Zuznow-Plugin-Base

 Zuznow Base

-Zuznow extension to Cordova
+Zuznow Extension to Cordova

-The plugin enable combining Cordova implementation and Zuznow extension for remote multipage execution The plugin works with Cordova the default web view (both IOS and Android)
+The plugin enables the combination of Cordova implementation and Zuznow extension for remote multipage execution.

-IOS notes:
+The plugin works with the default web view of Cordova (for both iOS and Android).

+iOS Notes:
-In addition to the plug-in files, the plug-in replace the default implementation of AppDelegate & MainViewController (add code based on default Cordova implementation) web view - UIWebView
+In addition to the plugin files, the plugin replaces the default implementation of AppDelegate & MainViewController (add code based on default Cordova implementation).

+web view - UIWebView

-Android notes:
+Android Notes:
-In addition to the plug-in files, the plug-in replace the default implementation of MainActivity (add some code on default Cordova implementation) web view - SystemWebView
+In addition to the plugin files, the plugin replaces the default implementation of MainActivity (add some code on default Cordova implementation).

+web view - SystemWebView